murmour/icfpc-2018-wild-bashkort-mages/README.txt

 We hope you enjoy it!
 https://www.youtube.com/watch?v=lMHMyh5XTIE
+(the video file is also near this README: nanovisu_birth.mp4)

 The visualizer in question is written in C++, is located in folder "nanovisu", and should compile on both Linux (run "make"), and Windows (use the Visual